-Informational Sessions are held on the first Wednesday of every month.
+Informational Sessions are held on the last Friday of every month.

 No reservation required

 The BS program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the New Jersey State Board of Nursing (NJSBN).

 Four-Year Pre-Licensure Track: The four-year track is designed for students who will enroll as freshmen and complete all degree requirements at Rutgers-Camden.
 Nursing courses start in the first year, with science, arts, and humanities courses integrated throughout the curriculum.

 The RN to BS advanced placement track is designed for students who already hold a registered nurse (RN) license.
 The curriculum builds on the existing foundation of nursing knowledge and clinical experience possessed by RNs.
 The RN student is admitted with an associate's degree or a hospital school diploma and awarded 33 credits for attainment of the RN license and up to 60 credits for transfer courses.
 A minimum of 30 credits must be taken at Rutgers.
 The required RN to BS courses can be completed full-time in one calendar year, although most RN students are employed and attend university part-time.
 The RN to BS track is currently offered at two locations: Rutgers-Camden and Atlantic Cape Community College.

 Thank you for your interest in the RN to BS program at Rutgers School of Nursing-Camden.
 If you would like more information on our program, please contact the appropriate coordinator.

 Director: RN to BS Programs-Camden